mastodon/documentation/Running-Mastodon/Using CDNs.md

 # Using Mastodon Behind A CDN
-Mastodon behind a CDN such as Cloudflare or Akamai, allows you to save bandwidth on your host, by offloading processing elsewhere.
-Other benefits with many CDNs are also available, such as dynamic routing, or SSL termination.
+Mastodon behind a CDN such as Cloudflare or Akamai, allows you to save bandwidth on your host, by placing static assets closer to end users.
+Other features include DDoS protection, dynamic routing, or SSL termination.

 While there are benefits to such a setup, it can be very complex, and make issues difficult to troubleshoot.
 You will definitely want to have a development/testing instance of Mastodon that is not behind the CDN, in order to test new code deployed to your system.